tylerlum/self_driving_car/README.md

 ### 1. Download, store, and clean data from manual drives

 The program first retrieves csv data representing the `steering angle`, `throttle`, `reverse` and `speed`, as well as the images corresponding camera images (left, center and right).
 The program then cleans and unbiases the data.
+The data comes from manual drives stored at https://github.com/tylerlum/self-driving-car-data-track-1

 ![alt text](images/Unbias_Data.png?raw=true "Unbias Data")